Collumbus/Collumbus/README.md

 ### What's up?! 👋

 I'm a Business Intelligence Analyst at [GeekHunter](http://github.com) currently working with Metabase, PowerBI, Pandas AWS Tools and SKlearn.
-- 🔭 I’m currently currently working on business intelligence challenges and a recommendation system using classification algorithms..
+- 🔭 I’m currently currently working on business intelligence challenges and a recommendation system using classification algorithms.
-- 🌱 I'm currently learning some data science structure stuff like Data lake and Big data using AWS Tool, Pandas and SKlear.
+- 🌱 I'm currently learning some data science structure stuff like Data lake and Big data using AWS Tool, Pandas and SKlearn.
 - 🤝 I’m looking to collaborate on data science and machine learning projects.